Lizette-Dimalanta/Javascript_Studies_0.1/README.md

 ### Notes

 - If a promise relys on a global variable -> wrap the promise in a factory function.
+- Do not use promises for everything!
+  - May be overkill for more simple tasks (can overcomplicate your project)
+  - Sometimes a simple callback is a lot easier and cleaner
+- Suitable for more complex tasks

 ### Operands